kennethjiang/3dp-ai-tools/README.md

 ## Usage

 1. Open the application in your web browser.
-2. Upload a 3MF file using the drag-and-drop area or the file browser.
+2. Upload a 3MF file using the drag-and-drop area or the file browser (max 4.5MB).
 3. Wait for the analysis to complete.
 4. Explore the results across different tabs:
    - Overview: General information about the print settings